You are here:Home//Key messages//River management

 Key message

 Broad-scale stressors impose serious problems for restoration and recovery.
-Not only do, for instance, agriculture and urban settlement control habitat conditions at finer scales, but land use impacts have often been present for decades or even centuries in many regions, e.g. in Central and Western Europe.
+Not only do, agriculture and urban settlement control habitat conditions at finer scales, but land use impacts have often been present for decades or even centuries in many regions, e.g. in Central and Western Europe.
 Thus, the legacy of land use past may continue to impact entire river basins or sub-basins as long as such impacts are not being mitigated by appropriate (broad-scale) management schemes.

 Evidence

-The major impact pathways of intensive agriculture are nutrient enrichment (eutrophication) and excessive fine sediment entries (habitat loss).
-While nutrient enrichment can directly affect algal and plant communities, the loss of coarse substrates (pebbles, cobbles and larger stones) affects fishes and invertebrates.
-Naturally vegetated riparian buffer strips not only can buffer impacts from agriculture, but also provide habitat (woody debris, leaves), shelter (root wads, shade), food (wood, leaves, terrestrial insects) and energy (carbon and nitrogen) to the riverine assemblages (Allan 2004, Feld et al. 2011, low uncertainty).
+Naturally vegetated riparian buffer strips not only can buffer impacts from agriculture, but also provide habitat (woody debris, leaves), shelter (root wads, shade), food (wood, leaves, terrestrial insects) and energy (carbon and nitrogen) to the riverine assemblages (Allan 2004, Feld et al. 2011).

 Implication